Jeffrey A. Taylor

-Jeffrey A. Taylor is the former interim United States Attorney for the District of Columbia.
-He is a graduate of Stanford University and Harvard Law School.
+Jeffrey "Jeff" A. Taylor is the former interim United States Attorney for the District of Columbia.
+He currently serves as Executive Vice President and General Counsel for Fox Corp.
+He has a bachelor’s degree in history from Stanford University and a Juris Doctor degree from Harvard Law School.

 Career

 Prior to his work in Washington, DC, Jeffrey Taylor served as an Assistant U.S. Attorney for the Southern District of California from 1995–1999.
 From 1999 to 2002, Mr. Taylor served as majority counsel on the Senate Judiciary Committee where he advised Chairman Orrin Hatch and drafted provisions of the USA PATRIOT Act.